 I’m not encouraging anyone to throw their career in the toilet and burn it down to take a mid-career break, but I’d like more people to explore the idea that you don't necessarily have to stay in the same grind that you’re currently in for a solid 40 years before you can enjoy your life and your savings.
 What if you spread those 40 years of working out over your entire life span rather than cramming it all into your prime years?
 Who says it has to be that way anymore?

 Rather than tacking on 30 more years at the end of our life and not working at all during that last third of life, let’s use that expanded life span to spread our work out – no need to rush the career ascension to happen so early, no need to sacrifice your 40’s and 50’s working all the time so you can save more in order to NOT work in your 70’s and 80’s.
+And who knows?
+By taking better care of our bodies and minds now, we can also expand our health span so that we don't spend our final years just going to the doctor.
 Take time while you’re still physically spry, while you still WANT to hike and bike and fly across the world and try different foods and experience different cultures.
 I’m not saying you won’t want to do those things when you’re 80, but ask any 80-year-old and they’ll say they wish they’d done that stuff when they were younger.
 Take the pressure off yourself to cram your best working years into your best living years and consider planning to work later in your life.

 Of course, this approach to retirement might not resonate with you and it won’t apply to a lot of people, professions or life circumstances, but if you’re someone who is feeling stressed about not having a lot saved or life milestones are taking longer than you thought they would, consider this idea.
-We weren’t meant to spend the last 3rd of our lives playing golf and watching The Price is Right EXCLUSIVELY. (although I fully support making time to watch The Price is Right on a daily basis, if that's your jam, I just don't think anyone aspires to that as their ONLY retirement activity) Take the pressure off yourself to maximize your saving and your earning and get creative about how you might maximize your living right now.
+We weren’t meant to spend the last 3rd of our lives playing golf and watching Law & Order reruns EXCLUSIVELY. (although I fully support making time to watch Law & Order or my favorite, Jeopardy! on a daily basis, if that's your jam, I just don't think anyone aspires to that as their ONLY retirement activity) Take the pressure off yourself to maximize your saving and your earning and get creative about how you might maximize your living right now.

 P.S.
 Want to hear more about this?
 Listen to episode five of my podcast.
 And if you want help planning a mini-retirement of your own, I have a handful of 1:1 coaching spots available!